 Documents people share with you, specifically, are listed in the Shared With Me view in OneDrive for Business.
 However, documents people "share with everyone" are not listed in this view.

-In Office 365, select OneDrive in the header.
+In Office 365, select OneDrive for Business in the header.

-Select Shared with Me in the Quick Action bar.
+Click Shared with Me in the Quick Launch bar on the left.

 See a list of documents you've recently opened

 OneDrive for Business lists documents you've opened recently across Office 365, whether they're stored in your OneDrive for Business library or in a team site library.
 Click Recent in the Quick Launch bar to the left to view your files.

 Note: You must be running at least Office 2013 in order to see recent documents.

 You can set an alert on a document in order to be notified about any changes to the document, including if it's deleted.
 You can specify whether you want to receive alerts by email or text message, and how often.To set an alert in SharePoint: